ddw26/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+  _The tested variables/coefficients that provided a non-random amount of variance to MPG values were vehicle length, ground clearance and vehicle weight.
+Vehicle length and ground clearance had strong impact on mpg values, whilst vehicle weight was less significant in amount of variance._

 - Is the slope of the linear model considered to be zero?
 Why or why not?

+   _The slope of the linear model should not be considered zero.
+With a P-Value of 5.35e-11, it is above the assumed 0.05 significance level._

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+  _Yes, this linear model is effective at predicting mpg of MechaCar prototypes.
+This is because the R-squared value of 0.7149, which is to say a little over 70% of all mpg predictions will be accurate when using this linear model in tandem with multiple variables._

 ### Summary Statistics on Suspension